bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

       not recommend to use them because they cause an implicit synchronization

-   -  **Stream:** For non-native tasks (binaries, MPI, and OmpSs) COMPSs supports the automatic redirection of the Linux streams by specifying Stream.STDIN, Stream.STDOUT or Stream.STDERR.
-Notice that any parameter annotated with the stream annotation must be of type *Type.FILE*, and with direction *Direction.IN* for *Stream.STDIN* or *Direction.OUT/ Direction.INOUT* for *Stream.STDOUT* and *Stream.STDERR*.
+   -  **StdIOStream:** For non-native tasks (binaries, MPI, and OmpSs) COMPSs supports the automatic redirection of the Linux streams by specifying StdIOStream.STDIN, StdIOStream.STDOUT or StdIOStream.STDERR.
+Notice that any parameter annotated with the StdIOStream annotation must be of type *Type.FILE*, and with direction *Direction.IN* for *StdIOStream.STDIN* or *Direction.OUT/ Direction.INOUT* for *StdIOStream.STDOUT* and *StdIOStream.STDERR*.

    -  **Prefix:** For non-native tasks (binaries, MPI, and OmpSs) COMPSs allows to prepend a constant String to the parameter value to use